 The Board of Trustees meets on the 3rd Wednesday of each month, beginning at 7 p.m.
-Meetings are traditionally held at the school building, located at: 715 Ocean Terrace, Building E, Staten Island, NY 10301.
+Meetings for the 2021-2022 school year will be held virtually in accordance with Open Meetings Law.

 The Board of Trustees operates efficiently and effectively through four standing committees (Executive, Academic, Governance and Finance) which report at each month’s full Board meetings.
-Committee meetings are open to the public and can be accessed by calling: (701) 802-5114 and using the Passcode: 5094595# .
-Meetings are held on the following schedule:
+Committee meetings are open to the public and can be accessed by virtually by calling: (701) 802-5114 and using the Passcode: 5094595# .
+Meetings for the 2021-2022 school year are being held on the following schedule:

-Executive – 2nd Wednesday of the month at 8 a.m.
+Academic Committee: 2nd Wednesday of each month at 9:15 a.m.

-Governance – 1st Wednesday of the month at 8 a.m.
+Governance Committee: 1st Thursday of each month at 8 a.m.

 Agendas and minutes from both calendar and committee meetings can be found on our BoardOnTrack page, by clicking here.